JoseLlarena/Fluent-Specs/README.md

 Fluent-Specs
 ===================

-FluentSpecs is a Java API for fluent unit-level specification using a BDD/Gherkin format.
+FluentSpecs is a Java API for fluent unit-level specification using a BDD/Gherkin format, similar to ScalaTest.
 It provides a thin uniform interface for mocking, behaviour and state verification around Mockito and Hamcrest.

 Inspired by Hamcrest, Mockito, Fest-Assertions, RSpec and Narrative.